Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies: Introduction

+We thank Bjarne Bergh for helpful discussion regarding the second-order asymptotics of smooth min-conditional entropy.
+We would like to thank the anonymous referees for carefully reading the manuscript and pointing out several typos and also suggesting numerous valuable modifications that have improved the quality and exposition of this work.

-{\bf Acknowledgement.} LG was partially supported by NSF grant DMS-2154903.
+LG was partially supported by NSF grant DMS-2154903.
 This project has received funding from the European Union’s Horizon research and innovation programme under the Marie Sk\l{}odowska-Curie Grant Agreement No. HORIZON-MSCA-2022-PF-01 (Project number: 101108117).
+This work was partially supported by the Wallenberg Centre for Quantum Technology (WACQT) funded by Knut and Alice Wallenberg Foundation (KAW).